MicrosoftDocs/windows-dev-docs/terminal/cascadia-code.md

 ## Powerline and programming ligatures

-Powerline is a common command line plugin that allows you to display additional information in your prompt.
+Powerline is a common command-line plugin that allows you to display additional information in your prompt.
 It uses a few additional glyphs to display this information properly.
 To learn more about setting up Powerline in your command prompt, visit the [Powerline in Windows Terminal](./tutorials/powerline-setup.md) page.

 Programming ligatures are glyphs that are created by combining characters.
 They are most useful when writing code.
 The "Code" variants include ligatures, whereas the "Mono" variants exclude them.